n-Holmes/elemental/README.md

 * `somefilepath_elements.txt`: contains the list of elements used, in order.

 Due to the high failure rate, it is strongly suggested to run on short snippets of a text before attempting an entire file.

+## Common words
+The file `common_encodable_words.txt` contains a list of a thousand common words (according to the Google Trillion Word Corpus) which can be encoded by the tool.
+This might be helpful for anyone searching for sentences.

 ## Configuration
 The encoder uses the symbols listed in `elements.csv`, so a different set of symbols can be used by editing this file.
 Symbol matching is case-insensitive and later copies of the same symbol will overwrite earlier ones.